My First Guitar Lesson

-Normally by this time we’re out of time.
-If we’re not I’ll teach the beginning to “everybody hurts” – hey it’s just a simple finger picking around D to G!
+Normally by this time, we used all of our hour together.
+If not, I’ll teach the beginning to REM’s “everybody hurts”.
+Hey, it’s just a simple finger picking around D to G!

 Half the battle is getting the chord right, the other half is getting them to use it straight away and learning songs is the best way to learn something fully.